promgamer/bucketlist/README.md

 # Bucketlist
-This is a 2-day project for Hackathon @ hack.summit().
+This is a 2-day project for Hackathon @ hack.summit() 2016.
 Done using sailsJS and AngularJS.

 # The Concept
 Bucketlist is a plataform that enables people to create, track their progress and share their bucketlist.
 Other users can/may suggest goals to other people, so they can add to their bucketlist.